FilipNest/filter/readme.md

 ### 1) Context and control over what's on your feed

-I love Twitter, everyone keeps wanting to replace it but I still love it.
-One thing that annoys me though is that sometimes the lack of a context behind a feed makes it seem like everyone's just shouting over each other about things.
-I mostly tweet about music but, in a year of a lot of big political events and other things, my tweets about music seem a bit funny next to everything else.
+I love Twitter but the main thing that annoys me is that sometimes the lack of a context behind a feed makes it seem like everyone's just shouting over each other about things.
+I mostly tweet about music but, in a time of a lot of big political events, my tweets about music seem a bit funny next to everything else.
 I've even seen people get annoyed with others about tweeting something irrelevant to what they want to hear about.

 I grew up on message boards (mostly music ones) and chat rooms (games).
 Both had closed contexts and communities where you could discuss one thing without being distracted or pushed into discussing other things.